lightpromptco/LightPromptApp/lightprompt-course-content.md

 - Lifetime access and updates
 - Trauma-informed approach to AI-assisted inner work
 - Ethical framework for AI use in personal and professional contexts

+## IMPORTANT: Core Knowledge Now Stored in Database
+The complete LightPrompt knowledge base (brand identity, product descriptions, bot personalities, ethics guidelines, and detailed course structure) is now systematically stored in the server's knowledge storage system.

+This ensures all LightPrompt information is preserved and accessible for:
+- Bot responses that maintain brand consistency
+- Course delivery that follows the exact curriculum
+- Accurate product information without errors
+- Ethical guidelines for all AI interactions

+Access via API: `/api/knowledge/:category/:key` or browse all at `/api/knowledge`